OFFICE OF THE SELECTBOARD

 Edwards then described the two Highway Department budget items up for Community consideration as:

 • Article 2: Replacement Excavator to be purchased in an amount not to exceed $350,000 and a financing time period not to exceed 15 years.
-Edwards noted that the Town Treasurer noted that financing is typically a 10 year term.
-Edwards further noted that the Road Supervisor thoughtr the longest financing term would be 7 years.
-Edwards noted that the Selectboard expects to be prepared to provide estimates of principal and interest payments for a 10 year financing at the Informational Meeting
+Edwards noted that the Town Treasurer noted that bank financing is typically no more than a 10-year term.
+Edwards further noted that the Road Supervisor thought the longest manufacturer financing term option would be 7 years.
+Edwards noted that the Selectboard expects to be prepared to provide estimates of principal and interest payments for a 10-year financing at the Informational Meeting

 • Article 3: Replacement Loader to be purchased in an amount not to exceed $235,000 and a financing time period not to exceed 15 years.